gonimo/gonimo/front/doc/Gonimo-Architecture.md

 The second part, that also gets passed in to the [make function][Account.make], in addition to the model, is the [component's Config][Account.Config] or rather some type satisfying [Account.HasConfig][Account.HasConfig].

-The `Config` is a component specific configuration data type.
-Usually consisting of some events, triggering the component to do some work.
+The `Config` is a component specific configuration data type, usually consisting of some events, triggering the component to do some work.
 In our example the [Account.Config][Account.Config] looks like this: